subscotia/skills-github-pages/index.md

 ### Day One has been adjourned due to hardware failure.

 #### This page will be updated.
 Please watch this space.
-Studio A has already been booked for the recording sessions for *Scarred*.
+Studio A has already been booked for the recording sessions for Scarred.
 ---